The Efficient Market Hypothesis and Rational Expectations Macroeconomics. How Did They Meet and Live (Happily) Ever After?

 Published In

-This article was published in European Journal of History of Economic Thought, 30(1).
+This article is published in the European Journal of History of Economic Thought, 30(1).
 Link